-In a recent episode of the Nerdist series Because Science, host Kyle Hill talks about the Marvel superhero Captain America and how one day science might be able to create the super-soldier serum used on him.
+In an episode of the Nerdist series Because Science, host Kyle Hill talks about the Marvel superhero Captain America and how one day science might be able to create the super-soldier serum used on him.

 Of all the suspensions of disbelief you need to buy into a modern superhero movie, the source of Captain America’s strength maybe needs the least scientific wiggle room.